Ngapali Beach: Accessibility

-Controveries and conflict
+Controversies and conflict

 Hotels in the area are largely owned by individuals with military ties.
 Senior General Min Aung Hlaing has been a regular visitor to Ngapali with his wife Kyu Kyu Hla.
 The Myanmar military has held official events at local resorts, including a 2023 meeting with Thai military officials at the Jasmine Ngapali Resort.

-In the early 2000s, Myanmar’s military confiscated over 100 acres of coastal land from local residents in Thandwe, including areas around Ngapali Beach, Ziphyu Kone village, and Shwewachai beach.
+In the early 2000s, Myanmar’s military confiscated over 100 acres of coastal land from residents in Thandwe, including areas around Ngapali Beach, Ziphyu Kone village, and Shwewachai Beach.
 The compensation offered to landowners was reportedly 7,000 kyats per acre.
 The land was later leased to military-linked companies and individuals, many of whom had close ties with senior military leaders or held positions in military-affiliated business networks.

 Much of the land used for hotels was previously military-owned or confiscated from locals.
 Some was leased to companies at low rates.
 U Ba Shein, a former MP, raised this issue in parliament in 2013.
 Compensation was reportedly provided to some affected farmers, though not all accepted or received it.

-The Arakan Army which has taken control over the area in 2024, expressed intent to reevaluate land ownership based on local rights.
+The Arakan Army, which took control over the area in 2024, expressed intent to reevaluate land ownership based on local rights.
 The AA leader, General Twan Mrat Naing, has a background in tourism.
 The AA also stated it would stop collecting money from hoteliers under the name "AE".